 Having a Baby in 1990 vs. Today.

-1990- Maternity fashion was ugly, but totally OK.
+The Fashion-1990- Maternity fashion was ugly but totally OK.
 It was almost expected to wear huge billowy, flowery dresses and giant blowsy tops paired with black maternity stirrup pants.
 If the bump showed, it was too tight, moms had to find bigger clothes.
 Bathing suits were like dresses, also ugly.
 On the weekends we sported overalls and jumpsuits.
 Also very très chic.

 Today pregnant moms look so fashionable.
 Lululemon clothes are a staple, stretchy tops and knit dresses outlining the baby bump is everywhere.
 Bikinis and bare bellies are on every beach and pool deck.